bmwoolf/DBNN/README.md

 This can be used by synthetic biologists designing genetic circuits, AI/ML researchers applying computational methods to biology, and biotech companies that are optimizing gene therapy and biosensors.

-The example test cases rely on CAR T cell logic gates.
+The example test cases rely on biosensors.

 ## Installation